ridwanxyzcloud/taxi-trips-etl-orchestration/README.md

 The `main.py` defines house the logic of the pipeline.
 - The pipeline fetches data from source database(clickhouse) as a query result and save to csv from a dataframe
 - Loads the data from a csv file directly to a staging table 'tripdata' on postgres using sqlachemy.engine
+- Exceute stored procedure that transform data and save output aggregate to Enterprise Datawarehouse for production use.
 - Performs an incremental loading to the staging table

 # Production part of the project